pbeens/ICS-Computer-Studies/Final-Project-Python-Students.md

 * The DSBN programming challenges can be found [here](https://sites.google.com/view/programmingchallenges/dsbnniagara-south).

+## Challenge Locations

+The programming challenges you can choose from can be viewed [here](https://sites.google.com/view/programmingchallenges/dsbn).

+## Challenge Requests

+Submit your challenge requests [here](https://docs.google.com/forms/d/e/1FAIpQLSdLh5OX3HC2M1iFOtq3RjaigIqT70_QDJk-AhXC_xHzt0-unA/viewform).

+The Google Sheet with the challenges that have already been requested can be viewed [here](http://bit.ly/2HEC3eQ).
+Remember that it's first-come-first-served.

 ## Colaboratory (Jupyter Notebook)

 The programs will be coded in [Colaboratory](https://colab.research.google.com) using [this template](https://colab.research.google.com/drive/1-h3pZn6n9_F7WdI6hhyQnKGmXOLPVfyM).